 However, if you like being in the center of the action or want the proximity to the beach, then Bol and Supetar are the best towns to stay on Brač Island.

 In Bol, you have several long beaches, you can hike to the Dragon Cave or take a boat to the Blaca Monastery.
 You can even hike up Vidova Gora mountain if you feel fit.
 In summer, there are also boat trips and other activities available.
 In summer, you could stay in Bol for a week and never get bored.
 Here you can find the best deals for Bol hotels.

 If you are looking for a bigger town with all kinds of amenities, a big choice of hotels, or do not plan to rent a car, then Supetar is probably the best option.
 This town has the biggest number of hotels and is the liveliest place on the island.
 Here you can find the best deals for Supetar accommodation.

-TIP: Using the map below, you can compare hotels, apartments, and Airbnb accommodations on Brac Island.
+TIP: Using the map below, you can compare hotels, apartments, and short-term rental accommodations on Brac Island.
 Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
 It’s now showing accommodations in Supetar, but you can zoom out to see other places on the island as well.
 Check it out!

 Where we stayed: We really loved staying in Milna for one night.
 I could see myself staying there for a few days, but I’m not sure if it’s the best place if you are staying in Brač for a longer time.